lwb4/rage/README.md

 # rage

-Visual representations of ClojureScript Abstract Syntax Trees.
+Visual representations of ClojureScript Abstract Syntax Trees, in the browser.

 ## Overview